 EENG398.
 SPECIAL TOPICS IN ELECTRICAL ENGINEERING.
-1-6 Hour.
+1-6 Semester Hr.

 (I, II) Pilot course or special topics course.
 Topics chosen from special interests of instructor(s) and student(s).
 Usually the course is offered only once.
-Prerequisite: Instructor consent.
+Prerequisite: none.
 Variable credit; 1 to 6 credit hours.
 Repeatable for credit under different titles.

 EENG399.
 INDEPENDENT STUDY.
-1-6 Hour.
+1-6 Semester Hr.

-(I, II) Individual research or special problem projects supervised by a faculty member, also, when a student and instructor agree on a subject matter, content, and credit hours.
-Prerequisite: ?Independent Study? form must be completed and submitted to the Registrar.
+(I, II) Individual research or special problem projects supervised by a faculty member, when a student and instructor agree on a subject matter, content, and credit hours.
+Prerequisite: "Independent Study" form must be completed and submitted to the Registrar.
 Variable credit; 1 to 6 credit hours.
 Repeatable for credit.

 EENG411.
 DIGITAL SIGNAL PROCESSING.
-3.0 Hours.
+3.0 Semester Hrs.
+Equivalent with EGGN481.

 (II) This course introduces the mathematical and engineering aspects of digital signal processing (DSP).
 An emphasis is placed on the various possible representations for discrete-time signals and systems (in the time, z-, and frequency domains) and how those representations can facilitate the identification of signal properties, the design of digital filters, and the sampling of continuous-time signals.
 Advanced topics include sigma-delta conversion techniques, multi-rate signal processing, and spectral analysis.
 The course will be useful to all students who are concerned with information bearing signals and signal processing in a wide variety of application settings, including sensing, instrumentation, control, communications, signal interpretation and diagnostics, and imaging.
-Prerequisite: EENG388 or consent of instructor.
+Prerequisite: EENG310.
 3 hours lecture; 3 semester hours.

 EENG413.
 ANALOG AND DIGITAL COMMUNICATION SYSTEMS.
-4.0 Hours.
+4.0 Semester Hrs.

 (II) Signal classification; Fourier transform; filtering; sampling; signal representation; modulation; demodulation; applications to broadcast, data transmission, and instrumentation.
-Prerequisite: EENG388 or consent of instructor.
+Prerequisite: EENG310.
 3 hours lecture; 3 hours lab; 4 semester hours.

 EENG417.
 MODERN CONTROL DESIGN.
-3.0 Hours.
+3.0 Semester Hrs.
+Equivalent with EGGN417,